 Where Is MongoDB Used?

-It is essential for beginners to know the purpose and requirement of why to use MongoDB or what is the need of it in contrast to SQL and other database systems.
-In simple words, it can be said that every modern day applications involve the concept of big data, analyzing different forms of data, fast features improvement in handling data, deployment flexibility which old database systems are not competent enough to handle.
+Beginners need to know the purpose and requirement of why to use MongoDB or what is the need of it in contrast to SQL and other database systems.
+In simple words, it can be said that every modern-day application involves the concept of big data, analyzing different forms of data, fast features improvement in handling data, deployment flexibility, which old database systems are not competent enough to handle.
 Hence, MongoDB is the next choice.

 Why Use MongoDB?